You will receive an official Academic Transcript showing a record of your results in a particular award when you have completed studies in that award.

 Your record of enrolment and results is stored electronically.
 You can generate an unofficial record of your results at any time, using your myTAFESA login.
+Your results can also be accessed using your Unique Student Identifier [USI] number.

 Please note this unofficial record may include interim results that are subsequently updated prior to an official Academic Transcript being issued.
 You will receive an official Academic Transcript showing a record of your results in a particular award when you have completed studies in that award.
 See Result Codes.